calamity-inc/iniparser/README.md

 # iniparser
-A Pluto module for parsing ini files.
+A Lua module for parsing ini files.